- Private residential tenancies

 Any cap set by Scottish Ministers will be at least consumer price index (CPI) plus 1%, for example if CPI is 1.6%, the minimum cap set by Ministers would be 2.6%.

-The cap can last for up to five years and will apply to existing tenants only.
+The cap can last for up to five years and will apply to existing tenants who have a private residential tenancy only.

 Increasing your rent to reflect improvements